top of page

 What stands out to me about Mrs. Wagh:

-- Dedicated – She teaches tribal kids without financial privilege.
-Waghbai has worked hard over the years to bring in donors for the Trust, and personally funded when Trust finances have been low.
-Today, without the historic support of some of her donors, she’s been looking for financial help again.
+• Dedicated – She teaches tribal kids without financial privilege.
+Mrs. Wagh has worked hard over the years to find donors for the Trust, and personally funded when Trust finances have been low.
+She insists children continue to come to school, regardless of whether they are able to pay monthly fees.

-Wagh Bai's dream: Purchase 1-acre of land, build a school, and grow a forest around it for, as she puts it, "kids learn better when surrounded by forest".
+Mrs. Wagh's dream: Purchase 1-acre piece of land, build a school, and grow a forest around it for, as she puts it, "kids learn better when surrounded by forest".